katheroine/html_css.lab/html/doc/elements/text_items/README.md

 The `sup` element represents a superscript.

-The `sup` element should only be used for typographical reasons—that is, to change the position of the text to comply with typographical conventions or standards, rather than solely for presentation or appearance purposes.
+The `sup` element should only be used for typographical reasons - that is, to change the position of the text to comply with typographical conventions or standards, rather than solely for presentation or appearance purposes.

 The `sup` tag defines superscript text.
 Superscript text appears half a character above the normal line, and is sometimes rendered in a smaller font.
 Superscript text can be used for footnotes.

-These elements must be used only to mark up typographical conventions with specific meanings, not for typographical presentation for presentation's sake.
+This element must be used only to mark up typographical conventions with specific meanings, not for typographical presentation for presentation's sake.
 For example, it would be inappropriate for the `sup` element to be used in the name of the LaTeX document preparation system.
-In general, authors should use these elements only if the absence of those elements would change the meaning of the content.
+In general, authors should use this element only if the absence of this element would change the meaning of the content.

 In certain languages, superscripts are part of the typographical conventions for some abbreviations.